aruizca/confluence-cloud-app-sample/README.md

 **Description**

-When a page that sits on the Space root hierarchical level is moved as children of any other page, the page_moved webhook is not triggered.
+When a page is moved to or from the Space Root content hierarchy, the page_moved webhook is not triggered.

 **Steps to reproduce**